jut008/cse15l-lab-reports/lab2.md

 ![Image](MessageBoardCode.png)
 Handle request is a method that is called, which also calls for other methods in Server.java to create and start a local server and to manage urls and their paths.
 HandleRequest takes the written path from the url (a variable) and executes the code, which was to store the first argument parameter into an array, then print that onto the site.
 The url, array, and array size are the only variables that change.
 The add message request expands the size of the array and also stores that url parameter into the array.
 ## Part 2
 In the 3rd lab we practiced testing code using JUnit, and recognizing and fixing bugs.
+I will be referencing this reverseInPlace method for this part.
 ```
 static void reverseInPlace(int[] arr) {
     for(int i = 0; i < arr.length; i += 1) {